CompMotifs/deep-critic/README.md

 # Deep Critic: Academic Paper Review System

-Deep Critic is an API that leverages multiple Large Language Models (LLMs) to provide comprehensive reviews of academic papers.
-It uses OpenAI, Anthropic, and Mistral models to analyze papers and generate structured feedback similar to conference review processes.
+Deep Critic is an integrated web application designed to provide comprehensive reviews of academic papers using multiple Large Language Models (LLMs).
+It combines models from OpenAI, Anthropic, and Mistral to generate structured, consensus-driven feedback resembling peer-review processes at conferences such as NeurIPS.

 ## Features

-- Multiple LLM integration (OpenAI, Claude, Mistral)
+- Integration with multiple LLMs (OpenAI, Claude, Mistral)
-- PDF extraction and processing
+- PDF upload, extraction, and processing
-- NeurIPS-style paper reviews
+- Automatic generation of structured paper reviews
-- Consensus review generation combining insights from all models
+- Consensus reviews combining insights from multiple models
+- User-friendly React frontend interface

 ## Prerequisites

 - Docker and Docker Compose
+- Node.js and npm (for frontend development)
 - API keys for OpenAI, Anthropic, and Mistral

 ## Getting Started